marzia-shah/Local-Chatbot-/README.md

 4. Review the installation guide
 5. For port conflicts, see `PORT_CONFLICT_RESOLVER.md`

----

-**🏢 Built for Lotte Chemical - Secure, Local, and Powerful AI Document Processing**
+Built for Lotte Chemical - Secure, Local, and Powerful AI Document Processing